DTjomsland/t3a1-workbook/README.md

 <br>

 ## Q5: With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges
-*In reference to my portfolio project, I needed to deploy a large range of skills and knowledge in order to successfully complete my portfolio website.
+*In reference to my portfolio project, I needed to deploy a large range of skills and knowledge in order to successfully complete my web page.
 The skills and knowledge that were needed will be discussed in detail below.*

 <br>